Dudley: Landmarks

 The 13th-century ruins of Dudley Castle overlook the town; it is a Grade I listed structure.
 Dudley Zoo is built into the castle grounds, and houses a large collection of endangered species, and also the largest collection of Tecton buildings in the world.
 Under proposals by Dudley Zoo, in partnership with Dudley Council, St. Modwen, and Advantage West Midlands, the zoo is to be regenerated, which will see a former freightliner site redeveloped with a tropical dome, Asiatic forest, two aquatic facilities and walkthrough aviaries.
 It was expected to cost £38.7 million in 2007.

 There are many canals in and around Dudley, the main one being the Dudley Canal – most of which passes beneath the town in the Dudley Tunnel and is accessible only by boat because there is no towpath.
 The open sections of canal are popular with walkers, cyclists, fishermen, and narrowboat users.
-Many of the canalside towpaths have been upgraded for cycling, and some sections are part of the National Cycle Network.

-St James's Church at Eve Hill had a church school from the mid-19th century, but this was closed during the 1970s and was used as a community centre for several years before being transferred to the Black Country Museum in 1989.
-The site of the school remained undeveloped until 2008, when work began on a new health centre.
+National Cycle Network route 54 passes through the town.

 There are 11 scheduled ancient monuments in Dudley and the surrounding district, and 260 listed buildings, including 6 Grade I listed and 19 Grade II* listed buildings.